railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Opportunities.rst

 :mod:`crm_profiling`.

 .. index::
-   pair: module; report_designer
+   pair: module; base_report_designer

-The :mod:`report_designer` module enables you to create letter templates in OpenOffice and automate letter for different prospects.
+The :mod:`base_report_designer` module enables you to create letter templates in OpenOffice and automate letter for different prospects.
 Open ERP also has plugins for MS Word to simplify the creation of mass mailing.